GoogleCloudPlatform/cloud-deploy-samples/post-deploy-hooks/QUICKSTART.md

 gcloud container clusters create-auto cleanup-prod --project=PROJECT_ID --region=REGION
 ```
 4. Do not disable cloud deploy labels via an org policy.
 If you have an org
 policy set that disables labels, this won’t work.
-This is because kubernetes
+This is because the kubernetes
-query uses the Cloud Deploy labels to filter to resources that were deployed
+query used in this sample uses the Cloud Deploy labels to filter to resources
-by Cloud Deploy.
+that were deployed by Cloud Deploy.

 Lastly, a quick note that if you have this postdeploy job configured then you
 should provide all resources in your manifests when creating a release, even if